johndward01/AliRaza954/README.md

 <br><br>

-- I’m currently working on Blockchain DAO projects;
+- I’m currently working on Blockchain DAO projects.
-- I’m getting hands-on other blockchain networks like Solana, Bitcoin Lightning,;
+- I’m getting hands-on other blockchain networks like Solana, Bitcoin Lightning.
 - I am a Blockchain and smart contract engineer.
 I have been working on Stacks blockchain over bitcoin and their smart contract language ‘Clarity’ for quite a while and helped different startups to build their products on top of it.
 Also, in pursuit of getting hands on other blockchain networks, Metaverse and WEB 3.0 frameworks as well.
 <br>